Cable

 Keep the cable stitch holder at the front of the work.

-Purl one stitch from the left hand needle.
+Purl one stitch from the left needle.

-Slip the purl stitch from the left hand needle onto a cable stitch holder; hold the cable stitch holder to the back of your work; knit the 3 stitches from the left hand needle; purl the stitch from the cable stitch holder.
+Slip the next (purl) stitch from the left needle onto a cable stitch holder; hold the cable stitch holder to the back of your work; knit the 3 next stitches from the left needle; slide the on-hold purl stitch to the other end of the cable stitch holder and purl it.

 C’est très bien expliqué, le travail est très beau.
 Merci